-Valuation Date January 1, 2023 Participant and Asset Information Collected as of January 1, 2023 Cost Method Entry Age Normal Level Percent of Pay Method Amortization Method 10-year closed level dollar amortization of Unfunded Actuarial Accrued Liability Asset Valuation Method Market value of assets with a 4-year phase in of gains and losses, subject to a 25% corridor Interest Rates (CO) 6.50% This rate has been set by the plan sponsor in conjunction with the 2022 assumption study.
+Valuation Date January 1, 2024 Participant and Asset Information Collected as of January 1, 2024 Cost Method Entry Age Normal Level Percent of Pay Method Amortization Method As adopted during the July 2023 board meeting, a layered 10-year amortization period will apply to any future changes in the Unfunded Actuarial Accrued Liability.
+All new bases are to be amortized using a level dollar amortization.
+When overfunded, the recommended contribution will be the normal cost without offsetting for the existing surplus.
+Asset Valuation Method Market value of assets with a 4-year phase in of gains and losses, subject to a 25% corridor Interest Rates (CO) 6.50% This rate has been set by the plan sponsor in conjunction with the 2022 assumption study.
 It reflects forward-looking expectations from the plan's asset advisor and published studies, as well as historical returns and peer benchmarks.
 Annual Pay Increases (FE) 4.00%